Superalgos/Superalgos/README.md

 | :---: | :---: |
 | ![session-forward-testing](https://user-images.githubusercontent.com/13994516/67090258-eed1ba80-f1a9-11e9-9b00-d281d50d6eff.png) | ![session-live-trading](https://user-images.githubusercontent.com/13994516/67090259-eed1ba80-f1a9-11e9-896a-a8320f3e3f40.png) |

-It is recommended to forward test your strategy before commiting serious capital to live trading.
+It is recommended to forward test your strategy before committing serious capital to live-trading.
 Forward testing is usually the final testing phase before going live.
 It involves placing orders at the exchange for a fraction of the capital that you intend to use when trading live, and that is actually the only difference between a forward testing session and a live trading session.

-Forward testing sessions and live trading sessions need to be configured under their corresponding tasks, pretty much like was explained for backtesting and paper-trading sessions, with a few minor nouances:
+Forward testing sessions and live trading sessions need to be configured under their corresponding tasks, pretty much like was explained for backtesting and paper-trading sessions, with a few minor nuances:

 **1. Datetime Range**